 I got my first thrilling ride in the mighty Cessna C-150 and was officially hooked with the excitement of flying, prospects for travel and that view!
 Afterwards, I was always looking skyward.
 Da Vinci was right: I had been there and I longed to return.
 Just ten short years later, with my flight training only interrupted by college and graduate school (I have BS and PhD degrees, both in molecular biology, and a background as a scientist in the biotech/pharmaceutical industry), I finally received my private pilot’s license.

-I soon earned my tailwheel and high-performance endorsements, and after many hours of practicing the aerobatic lessons of Duane Cole’s Roll Around a Point, we purchased a beautiful, already-flying Steen Skybolt, which further opened my eyes to the worlds of experimental aircraft & aviation maintenance.
+I soon earned my tailwheel and high-performance endorsements, and after many hours of practicing the aerobatic lessons of Duane Cole’s Roll Around a Point, purchased a beautiful, already-flying Steen Skybolt (the inspiration for my logo!), which further opened my eyes to the worlds of experimental aircraft & aviation maintenance.
 I’ve been a member of EAA and AOPA for almost as long as I’ve been flying.
 I’ve always loved learning how things are built and how they work, and I have enjoyed the multitude of tasks required to keep the Skybolt airworthy.

-My goal is to make you as p.r.o.u.d. of your aircraft as we are to work on it, and I look forward to the day when Mike’s can help you safely “slip the surly bonds” and enjoy our beautiful blue skies once again.
+My goal is to make you as p.r.o.u.d. of your aircraft as I am to work on it, and I look forward to the day when Mike’s can help you safely “slip the surly bonds” and enjoy our beautiful blue skies once again.

 See you around the patch!